NEW THIS SEASON: Culinary & Pollinator Plant Trios – Sold Out For The Season

 In addition to their culinary qualities, pineapple sage, lemon verbena, lemon thyme and lavender are all terrific pollinator plants, strongly attracting bees, butterflies and hummingbirds.
 They are tender perennials that winter comfortably outside in mild climates; in cold winter areas, they can be easily clipped back, and potted up indoors as aromatic houseplants.
 French tarragon and lemon thyme are reliably perennial in US climates.

 Plant orders ship directly from our grower, separately from your seed order.
+Shipping is via USPS priority mail or UPS ground.
+(UPS 2nd day delivery option is not available for this product.)
 Sorry, we cannot ship live plants to Hawaii, Puerto Rico or Canada.

 Culinary & Pollinator Plant Trio I